NYCPlanning/ceqr-app/DOCKER.md

 Ember server will live-reload changes to the frontend app for you, so there is no need to restart the docker services when making changes to files in `frontend/`

-Rails reloads the entire server on every request by default in development more, so there is no need to restart the docker services when making changes to files in `backend/`, altho configuration changes require restart
+Rails reloads the entire server on every request by default in development mode, so there is no need to restart the docker services when making changes to files in `backend/`, although configuration changes require restart

 ### Running Migrations
 Rails migrations are stored in /backend/app/db/migrate.